COPS-IITBHU/csoc18-week5/README.md

 ## Brownie Points

++ Team participation - Preferably in groups of two or three
 + A Logical Roadmap - Not just a website with bunch of features
 + Backend models(prefer SQL) with a simple database
 + UI/UX of the website